 Architecture vs Design (software)

-Design deals with resources and mechanisms set within a single address space and operated along a single.
-Architecture deals with resources and mechanisms distributed across multiple address space, and operated along different time-scales.
+Design deals with resources and mechanisms set within a single address space and operated within a single time-frame (under a single clock).
+Architecture deals with resources and mechanisms distributed across multiple address space, and operated across different time-frames.

 Architecture vs Process